 Some treatments may include:

-Your doctor may also recommend additional hearing tests or diagnostic procedures to better understand your condition, such as getting a tympanogram or middle ear exploration.
+Your doctor may also recommend additional hearing tests or diagnostic procedures to better understand your condition, such as getting a tympanogram.
+Middle ear exploration is also an option for significant hearing loss.

 You can examine your audiogram to decipher whether you have hearing loss.
 The chart shows the thresholds where you can hear certain tones at the lowest possible sound.
 If the thresholds are at the top of the chart, you likely have normal hearing.
 Lines on the chart that curve, shift, or sit low could be a sign of hearing loss.